mistermemer/dankmemerwebsite/src/server/data/blogs/discord-music-bot.md

 Well frankly, lets look at it from a simplistic view.

 You're searching Google for "discord music bots".
 You see lots of results on the first page including bots such as Rythm, Groovy, and Jukebot.
-At the bottom of the page, you also see a bot named "Gnar", with character from League of Legends as it's avatar.
+At the bottom of the page, you also see a bot named "Gnar", with a character from League of Legends as it's avatar.
 Being realistic, looking for a music bot, there's no way in hell you'd choose "Gnar" over other bots unless you really cared about LoL.
 And this is exactly why we've rebranded.

 Octave is a common music term, and the new logo is a very simple and easy to understand design.
 You take one look at this bot without reading the description, and you know exactly what this bot is for now.